 1. Setting a budget

-Knowing how budgeting works is one of the first things that can help you save money effectively.
-The first thing to do when setting your budget is to identify your needs and wants.
+Knowing how budgeting works is one of the first things that can help you start saving money effectively.
+The first thing to do when setting your budget is to set a savings from you bank account.
+You also need to identify your needs and wants.
 Needs as the term itself, are the essential things you need in your daily life.
 Wants on the other hand are the things that are not necessarily needed, but only bought for leisure or comfort.

 To sum it up, when you set a budget, it means that you have to make sure you have enough for your needs and at the same time, you have a limit for wants.
-This psychological trick will help you think that you only have to spend a certain amount of money on a monthly basis and allow you to identify your spending habits.
+This psychological trick will help you think that you only have to spend a certain amount of money on a monthly basis and allow you to identify your spending habits which will help you put more money on your savings account.

 2. Keep track of your spending

-Along with the first step on how to save money effectively, setting a budget and identifying needs and wants should be accompanied with this second step, keeping track of your spending.
+Along with the first step on how to save money effectively, setting a budget and identifying needs and wants should be accompanied with this second step, keeping track of how much money you spend.

 Yes, you’ve already identified your needs and wants and see how your spending habits are doing.
 But, admit it or not, sticking to the budget is not always easy.
 For the first few months, you might notice yourself overspending a lot, if not, a little.
 That’s okay, it’s where discipline will start.
-That’s why you should keep track of your spending.
+That’s why you should keep track of your spending to achieve that savings goals.

 3. Planning meals ahead